It’s the location of our English Language School in Ireland, and a great place for you to study English.

 If you don’t mind having a bit of noise as you study in a library, then you will be able to take advantage of the great facilities and services available – such as Irish and foreign newspapers, journals, and magazines, access to online databases, a language centre and business information services.

 37 Dawson St serves food and social buzz, with a luxurious whiskey bar included.
 Secure a seat in this stylish retreat, grab a coffee and watch the world go by – if you’re early enough to grab a spot by the window.

 The venue offers a vibrant and richly furnished place to work – with plenty of seats to people watch, in the dimly lit and relaxed environment.

-The Rathmines Library can be a superb place to study, preferably early in the day before it gets a little busier.
+The Rathmines Library can be the best library to study in Dublin, preferably early in the day before it gets a little busier.

 It has helpful staff and a rich atmosphere of learning – with an array of top resources available, including large print and young adult books, adult literacy material, a public speaking group and book clubs.